developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/about/index.md

 ###Key Features

-* A development toolkit for mobile cross-platform enterprise apps
+####A development toolkit for mobile cross-platform enterprise apps
 * Supports all enterprise devices: mobile computers, tablets, kiosks, wearables and vehicle-mounted devices
 * Supports multiple operating systems: Android, Windows Embedded Handheld and Windows Mobile/CE

-* Build apps using HTML5, CSS and JavaScript
+####Build apps using HTML5, CSS and JavaScript
 * Use web skills to create great-looking applications
 * Based on open source and standard technologies, not proprietary toolkits
 * Access to the world's largest developer community

-* Common APIs across all enterprise devices
+####Common APIs across all enterprise devices
 * Single code base; does not require different APIs for different OSes to create a true write-once, run-anywhere apps with a consistent UI
 * Easily access native device hardware with JavaScript APIs

-*Backward-compatible with PocketBrowser
+####Backward-compatible with PocketBrowser and RhoElements
-  * Enterprise Browser is compatible with legacy PocketBrowser APIs, enabling a clear path forward for legacy apps
+* Compatible with legacy PocketBrowser APIs, enabling a clear path forward for legacy apps
 * EMML (Meta Tag) support extended to Android

-*Backward-compatible with RhoElements
-  * Enterprise Browser is compatible with legacy RhoElements JavaScript APIs, enabling a clear path forward for "RhoElements Shared Runtime" users
+* Compatible with legacy RhoElements JavaScript APIs, enabling a clear path forward for "RhoElements Shared Runtime" users

-* Unparalleled access to device capabilities
+####Unparalleled access to device capabilities
 * Access all device features, including bar code scanning, signature capture, printing, RFID and more

-* Thin client architecture
+####Thin client architecture
 * Simplifies device deployment and management by enabling instant application updates on devices; ensures version consistency

-* Offers operating system "lock out"
+####Offers operating system "lock out"
 * Hides access to distractions, such as web-browsing and games; simplifies user interface and eliminates risk of unauthorized changes to device settings
 * Password-protect settings screen and prevent any app from exiting

-* Full-screen display
+####Full-screen display
 * Maximizes available display space for a richer, more effective user interface; hides command bar and Start menu

-* Extensive logging capability
+####Extensive logging capability
 * Flexibility to easily capture logging information, reducing management and support effort

 ###Key Benefits